Ubume: By other names

 On Iki Island (Nagasaki Prefecture), they are called "unme" or "uume" and they occur when a young person dies or when a woman dies from difficult childbirth, and they would sway back and forth before disappearing, having the appearance of a creepy blue light.

 In Iwaki Province, now Fukushima Prefecture and Miyagi Prefecture, it is said that the ("dragon lantern"; an atmospheric ghost light said to be lit by a dragon spirit) would appear at beaches and try to come up to land, but it is said that this is because an ubume is carrying a ryūtō to the shore.
 In Kitaazumi District, Nagano Prefecture, ubume are called yagomedori, and they are said to stop at clothes drying at night, and it is said that putting on those clothes would result in dying before one's husband.

-Social and cultural influence

-The yokai ubume was conceived through various means of social and religious influence.
-During the late Medieval period of Japan, the attitudes surrounding motherhood started to change.
-Rather than the infant being considered a replication of the mother and an extension of her body, the fetus started to be seen as separate from the mother.
-This distancing of mother and fetus caused an emphasis on the paternal ownership of the child, reducing the mother to nothing more than a vessel for male reproduction.
-For a mother to die in childbirth or late pregnancy soon came to be considered a sin, the blame for the death of the unborn child being placed on the mother who in a sense was responsible for the infant's death.